 The fluid level for the hydraulic steering should be checked frequently and maintained at the proper level.
-The steering fluid level on power assist systems should be maintained at no less than 1/2" below the bottom of the fill plug hole on the hydraulic power assist pump reservoir located in the compartment on the starboard side of the cockpit next to the helm seat.
+The steering fluid level in the helm reservoir on Teleflex systems should be maintained at no less than 1/2" below the bottom of the fill plug hole.
+The steering fluid level should be maintained at no less than 1/2" below the bottom of the fill plug hole on the hydraulic power assist pump reservoir located in the bilge on the starboard side of the systems compartment.
 Only use power steering fluid recommended by the steering system manufacturer when adding fluid.
+If your boat is equipped with the optional tower, the steering fluid level for Teleflex steering systems must be checked and filled at the upper helm.